Fever 104 FM

-Fever FM is an FM radio station in India.
-It is currently available in 14 cities in India owned by HT Media.
-It began airing from 2006.
+Fever FM was an FM radio station in India.
+It was available in 14 cities in India and was owned by HT Media.
+The station shut down in 2026.

 Music & Bollywood

 Fever plays contemporary hit music in Delhi, Mumbai and Chennai, while the other cities have a mix of contemporary and retro Bollywood music.
 There are differentiating packages too through which music is played, like 40 mins non-stop music, Fever Unplugged, Fever Ka Thappa (Fever certification on the biggest songs), Teen Gaane Back to Back, Fever Top 10 and Fever Super Fresh.
 In 2016 and 2017, Fever FM had the maximum number of song exclusives in the industry, where a song breaks first on Fever FM for a few days and then on other Radio channels.
 Fever FM has also been the official movie partner for the biggest movies in Bollywood, like Jab Harry Met Sejal, Dangal, Tiger Zinda Hai, Padmaavat, Badrinath Ki Dulhania, Dilwale and Tamasha.